 Luckily, the QuadCast S isn’t just for showing off.
-Its cardioid-pattern recording sounds is clean and clear enough for serious streamers, and its built-in shock mount helps prevent awkward bumping sounds should you need to reposition it.
-The QuadCast S is more expensive than the RGB-less QuadCast, but in terms of illuminated options it’s one of our favorite mics.
+Its cardioid-pattern recording sound is clean and clear enough for serious streamers, and its built-in shock mount helps prevent awkward bumping sounds should you need to reposition it.
+The QuadCast S is more expensive than the RGB-less QuadCast, but in terms of illuminated options, it’s one of our favorite mics.

 Read our full HyperX QuadCast S review.

 Not unlike the JLab Talk, Movo’s UM700 seeks to undercut the Blue Yeti.
 On a purely mathematical basis, it succeeds — the UM700 is significantly cheaper — and that’s without sacrificing much in the way of build quality.
 You get the full set of cardioid, bidirectional, omnidirectional and stereo recording modes as well.

 Sound quality isn’t quite on the Yeti’s level, so stick with the latter if you want your stream to sound as professional as possible.
 But the UM700 still offers more-than-adequate clarity for casual or amateur streams, so it’s worth considering if you just want something affordable.

 Read our full Movo UM700 review.